Early praise for Star Wars awakens the Force in shares of Disney, EA

-SAN FRANCISCO (Reuters) - Early praise for the newest installment of “Star Wars” gave a boost to shares of Walt Disney and Electronic Arts, which recently launched a videogame based on the hugely popular space opera.
+SAN FRANCISCO, Dec 15 (Reuters) - Early praise for the newest installment of “Star Wars” gave a boost to shares of Walt Disney and Electronic Arts, which recently launched a videogame based on the hugely popular space opera.

 Following prequels between 1999 and 2005 that were widely seen as disappointing compared to the original trilogy that began in 1977, fans at the premiere of “The Force Awakens” on late on Monday said the magic was back.